Károly Fellinger

-Károly Fellinger (born 1963) is a Hungarian poet, writer, local historian living in Slovakia.
+Károly Fellinger (born 1963) is a Slovak poet, writer and local historian of Hungarian ethnicity.

 Life and works

 Born in Bratislava, Károly Fellinger lives in Jelka since his childhood.
 During his high school years in the Hungarian Academic Grammar School of Galanta, he was the editor in chief of the school journal and the founding editor of the quarterly review Words of Jelka (Jelčianské slovo) between 1993 and 2003.
 He used to work as an agronomist, now he runs his own smallholding.
 He has published 20 books in Hungarian so far.
 Most of them are collections of poems for adults and children, a village monograph and tales.
 As a mythographer, he collected the tales and legends of Mátyusföld (region of the Mátyus, Matúšova zem).
 His volumes of poetry have been published in English, German, Romanian, Serbian, French, Russian, Slovak and Turkish.
 He has been awarded the Golden Opus Prize of the SZMÍT (Hungarian Writers' Association of Slovakia) twice and the Imre Forbáth Prize for the best collection of poetry written in Hungarian in 2014.
 In 2013, he was the winner of the Bóbita poetry contest of the Hungarian Writers' Association.
 He was a deputy of the municipal council for twenty years and the deputy mayor for years.